apache/apisix-ingress-controller/docs/en/latest/practices/the-hard-way.md

 Please make sure `etcd.host` matches the headless service we created at first.
 In our case, it's `http://etcd-headless.apisix.svc.cluster.local:2379`.

 In this config, we defined an access key with the `admin` name under the `apisix.admin_key` section.
 This key is our API key, will be used to control APISIX later.
+This key is the default API key for APISIX, and it should be changed in production environments.

 Save this as `config.yaml`, then run `kubectl -n apisix create cm apisix-conf --from-file ./config.yaml` to create configmap.
 Later we will mount this configmap into APISIX deployment.